marlongrunden/portfolio/content/portfolio/Follow For Follow.md

 weight = 1
 +++

 Imagine if an Instagram influencer and a pagan demi-god joined forces?
-Well thats the elavator pitch for this slick dark horror comedy.
+Well thats the elevator pitch for this slick dark horror comedy.

 The score I created is centred around combining the world of trap and drill with the sounds and influences of Eastern Europe.